Laura Secord: Family history and early life

-Upper Canada, marriage and children
+Adulthood, marriage and children

 Thomas Ingersoll supported his family in their early years in Upper Canada by running a tavern in Queenston while land was being cleared and roads built in the settlement.
 The family stayed in Queenston until a log cabin was completed on the settlement in 1796.
 After Governor Simcoe returned to England in 1796, opposition grew in Upper Canada to the "Late Loyalists", such as Thomas, who had come to Canada for the land grants.
 The grants were greatly reduced, and Thomas's contract was cancelled for not having all of its conditions fulfilled.
 Feeling cheated, in 1805 he moved the family to Credit River, close to York (present-day Toronto), where he successfully ran an inn until his 1812 death following a stroke.
 Sally continued to run it until her own death in 1833.

 Laura Ingersoll remained in Queenston when the family moved.
-She married the wealthy James Secord, likely in June 1797.
-The Secord family originated in France, where the name was spelled D'Secor or Sicar.
-Five Secord brothers, who were Protestant Huguenots, fled from persecution in France and founded New Rochelle, New York in 1688.
-At the time of the American Revolution, Loyalist members of the family anglicized their surname to Secord.

-The Secord couple lived in a house built in St. Davids, the first floor of which was a shop.
+She married merchant James Secord, likely in June 1797.
+James was the son of James Secord, a Loyalist who had served as a Lieutenant in the British Indian Department during the Revolutionary War.
+The couple lived in a house built in St. Davids, the first floor of which was a shop.
 Secord gave birth to her first child, Mary, in St. Davids in 1799.
 Mary was followed by Charlotte (1801), Harriet (10 February 1803), Charles Badeau (1809 – the only male child) and Appolonia (1810).